oodgaard/Model/readme.markdown

 ### What

-Model is a simple, lightweight and easy-to-use Domain Driven Entity framework.
+Model is a simple, lightweight and easy-to-use Domain Driven Entity framework written using PHP 5.4.x in mind.

 ### Why

 Because you want your models to be defined by your business requirements not database requirements.
 You also want control over how backends are used to access data whether it be Zend, Doctrine, Propel or simply just PDO or MongoDB.
-You can even call an external service or read data from an XML file.
+It even leaves you free to use other data sources and libraries; there's really no strings attached.

 Theory of Abstraction
 ---------------------

-Since you are not tied to a specific backend, you are free to choose how you structure your entities and repositories without thinking about how it will be stored and how it will be retrieved.
+Since you are not tied to a specific backend, you are free to choose how you structure your entities and repositories without basing it on how it will be stored or retrieved.
 When you structure your entities, you should think solely about how you will be using them from a domain perspective not how it will be stored in the backend.
 Mappers can be used to import and export between backends and business entities.

 Entities
 ------------------